Q0tzly/GAGI/README.md

 ***
 ## Use

-Please make dir name date in ./
+Please make dir name data in ./

-and make dir name final, gen, original, tmp in ./date
+and make dir name final, gen, original, tmp in ./data

 ***
 ## License